nusenu/ansible-relayor/README.md

     - this will generate a happy family key and distribute it to all managed relays
     - enabling happy families will not disable the old MyFamily torrc option
     - requires tor version >=0.4.9.2-alpha on the control node and the relay
-    - temporary opt-in: future relayor releases will enable this by default and remove this setting
+    - **NOTE**: future relayor releases will enable happy families by default and ignore this setting when the happy families feature reaches a tor stable release
     - default: false

 * `tor_local_happy_family_folder` folderpath
     - specify the folderpath on the control machine where family keys are stored
-    - ensure this folder is not accessible to unauthorized parties as it contains a private key file.
+    - ensure this folder is not accessible to unauthorized parties as it contains the happy family private key file.
     - default: ~/.tor

 * `tor_happy_family_basename` filename